BrunoCaseiro/brunocaseiro.github.io/_posts/2025-11-30-Hacking-Notes.md

 Ask for leads instead of bugs
 If the free roaming agent finds something different, add it to the guided skilled agent For long, autonomous hacking sessions use prompts like "I'm going to bed.
 Don't ask me any questions.
 Don't stop hacking."
+Sometimes asserting the vulnerability exists improves performance ("this function is definitely vulnerable and has at least 2 to 3 security issues")

 # Keep skills in a SKILL.md file - https://platform.claude.com/docs/en/agents-and-tools/agent-skills/overview?ref=aituglo.com